-Evaluation Item Yes No In uplementation Status (Note1) Summary(Note2) Deviations from the Corporate Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and Reasons Social Engagemen Continue to offer special health checkups to operators exposed to elevated risks, and implement tiered health management and follow-up based on the results.
-Care for employees' dietary and nutritional needs and health, and promote relevant courses and activities to build a healthy work environment.
-Plan comprehensive response and protective measures against diseases to achieve both employee's well-being and uninterrupted operations.
-Uphold the philosophy of "giving back what is taken from the society," to dedicate to contributing to the society and fulfilling social responsibilities and encourage employees to actively participate and promote various community events to strengthen interactions with the local residents.
-To formulate the diversified directors policy, plan director's training programs, and provide directors the latest regulations and the information such as ESG trends, industry development, or policy, etc; additionally, to acquire directors and supervisors liability insurance.
-To achieve the goal of sustainable operations, the Company continues to develop high-value and differentiated products.
+Evaluation Item Yes No Implementation Status (Note1) Summary(Note2) Deviations from the Corporate Sustainable Development Best Practice Principles for TWSE/GTSM Listed 103 110 Summary(1vote2) Companies and Reasons 1.
+Build a safe and healthy work environment and implement hazard identification and risk evaluations a appropriate times and carry out risk mitigation measure and emergency response drills to reduce employees' occupational risks.
+2. Continue to offer special health checkups to operators exposed to elevated risks, and implement tiered health management and follow-up based on the results.
+3. Care for employees' dietary and nutritional needs and health, and promote relevant courses and activities to build a healthy work environment.
+4. Plan comprehensive response and protective measures against diseases to achieve both employee's well-being and uninterrupted operations.
+Uphold the philosophy of "giving back what is taken from society," to dedicate to contributing to the society fulfilling social responsibilities and encourage employees actively participate and promote various community event strengthen interactions with the local residents. the and 3.
+Governance issues: Evaluation Item Risk Management Plan To formulate the diversified directors policy, plan direct training programs, and provide directors the latest regulati and the information such as ESG trends, indudevelopment, or policy, etc; additionally, to acquire direct and supervisors liability insurance. ons try ors Ethical Business Conduct Various regulations concerning ethical conduct are stipula and governance and risk control mechanism are instilled. implement ethical corporate management in practice, risks of unethical conduct are immediately evaluated preventive measures are established accordingly.
+The Company maintains rigorous requirements over least To the and Legal Compliance compliance during business activities, and stays informed responds to changes in policies and laws on a timely ba Additionally, a dedicated Legal Department has b and sis.

+Evaluation Item 1 Ir Deviations from the Corporate Sustainable Development Best Practice Yes No Summary(Note2) Principles for TWSE/GTSM Listed Companies and Reasons established, and standardized contract samples have been drawn up.
+Legal compliance training is also conducted to reduce legal risks.
+Strategic Operations To achieve the goal of sustainable operations, the Company continues to develop high-value and differentiated products.
 Long-term contracts are signed with customers and suppliers to maintain fair supply-demand relations.
 Additionally, the Company continues to improve processes and to enhance competitiveness to reduce operating risks.

-Evaluation Item Yes No Implementation Status (Note1) Summary(Note2) Deviations from the Corporate Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and Reasons Ethical Business Conduct Various regulations concerning ethical conduct are stipulated and governance and risk control mechanism are instilled.
-To implement ethical corporate management in practice, the risks of unethical conduct are immediately evaluated and preventive measures are established accordingly.
-Legal Compliance The Company maintains rigorous requirements over legal compliance during business activities, and stays informed and responds to changes in policies and laws on a timely basis.
-Additionally, a dedicated Legal Department has been established, and standardized contract samples have been drawn up.
-Legal compliance training is also conducted to reduce legal risks.
-3. Environmental issues (1) Has the Company referred to the nature of its industry to establish a suitable environment management system (EMS)? health mana automation sy laws and reg Administration Pollution Con Concerned Ch the management improvement environmental benefits, and measures.
-(For on industrial of formulated the administrative standards for security and gement, management information systems, office stems in accordance with the environmental protection gulations formulated by the Environmental Protection n (such as the Air Pollution Control Act, the Water trol Law, the Waste Disposal Act and the Toxic and memical Substances Control Act, etc.), and strengthened ent of the security zone in the plants area through the of the system.
-In addition, the Company collects expenditure information, environmental expenditure informs stakeholders of environmental protection r details of the environmental management system based characteristics, please refer to Environmental Aspects of inability Report.)
+Hazard Risk Management To identify the potential environmental hazards and other impacts in environment, health and safety from operating activities, facilities, goods and service, the Company assesses each factor, assess potential risks, and stipulate management/measures.
+To conduct comprehensive risk assessment especially for new machines, manufacturing process, production activity, the conditions of raw material and environment and irregularly review whether there is any emerging risk to include the hazardous list and establish the correspondence.
+3. Environmental issues (1) Has the Company referred to the nature of its industry to establish a suitable environment management system (EMS)?
+V health mana automation sylaws and regarded Administration Pollution Concerned Concerned Concerned Concerned improvement environmenta y formulated the administrative standards for security and agement, management information systems, office systems in accordance with the environmental protection gulations formulated by the Environmental Protection on (such as the Air Pollution Control Act, the Water Introl Law, the Waste Disposal Act and the Toxic and themical Substances Control Act, etc.), and strengthened then of the security zone in the plants area through the of the system.
+In addition, the Company collects are appenditure information, environmental expenditured informs stakeholders of environmental protections.
 Corporate Social Responsibility Best Practice Principles for TWSE/GTSM Listed Companies.